guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

 ## Use Guild runs to make data set files available

+Guild runs can be used to make data sets available.
+By storing data set files in a run, those files are independent of the project.

 The project illustrates two different patterns:

 - Prepare a dataset from scratch
-- Copy a dataset from a project file
+- Copy a dataset from a project file to a run

 `prepare-dataset` generates a `data.npy` file.
 In a real world example, this operation could be parameterized using flags or